MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_play.md

 `minecraft:behavior.play` allows an entity to play with entities that have been tagged as `baby`.

 > [!NOTE]
-> This behavior can only be used by `villager` entity types.
+> This behavior can only be used by `villager` entity type.

 ## Parameters